KevinKSingh/League_Stats/README.md

 -> FEATURES TO ADD

--> For each match_id pull down the metadata and match specific information -> store that in JSON or some other appropriate file format -> Create functions to build queries from the match_detail_database to create the overarching stats
+-> For each match_id pull down the metadata and match specific information (DONE for match data) -> store that in JSON or some other appropriate file format (DONE) -> create a function which reads all the files in the processed database so that we are not repetedly writing the same data which has already been written
+-> Create functions to build queries from the match_detail_database to create the overarching stats